wp-plugins/custom-content-shortcode/readme.txt

 	[content gallery="native"]
 	[content gallery="carousel"]

-A basic responsive gallery layout will be included soon.

-= Pass a field content as parameter to another shortcode =
+= Use a field as parameter to another shortcode =
 <br />
-To use the content of a field as a parameter to another shortcode, use the *pass* shortcode.
+To use the content of a field as a parameter to another shortcode, use the **[pass]** shortcode.

 *Display a map according to the address entered in a custom field*